 Another, ultra-scenic option is a train journey with VIA Rail, whose Jasper-Prince Rupert route makes an overnight stop in Prince George.
+There is also a reduced service from Vancouver.
 Anyone requiring the use of mobility devices can access trains at Jasper, Prince George, Terrace, and Prince Rupert.

 Once in town, you can get out and about with Prince George Taxi; they have two taxis available for pre-booking that can accommodate wheelchairs and mobility devices.
 For larger groups, wheelchair-accessible transportation is offered by Diversified Transportation and Paxton Shuttle Service with a private booking.